nikunjsanghai/Introduction_to_Programming_Cplusplus/Week8/Practice_Problem.md

+**Question1** Write a program to take a vector of 6 doubles as input and print out the second largest number.

-Write a class Game for a shuffler game while makes you select random number between 1-3; triples your bet amount if you win.
+**Question2** :Write a class Game for a shuffler game while makes you select random number between 1-3; triples your bet amount if you win.
 Otherwise deducts the balance from your input.
 The game continues till you either stop playing or exhaust all your money.
 Member functions are: